barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 Save the script somewhere as `step1.sh` and run it.

-The generated JWT will be valid for 43,200 sec (i.e. 12 hours).
+The generated authentication token will be valid for 43,200 sec (i.e. 12 hours).

 <details markdown="1">
   <summary>Click to expand script</summary>